Shivsay/LGTM-Define3/README.md

 ### Challenges Faced
 - API connection issues
 - Insufficient physical hardware capabilities to train the data
+- Time constraints for implementing advanced features

 ### Future Enhancements
 - Switching to highly concurrent and more developed RDBMS systems like POSTGRESQL
-- Utilizing additional RL models to implement additional predictive forecasting of pre-assignments
+- Utilize RL in rl_model for enhanced prediction and forecasting capabilities
+- Implementing a more advanced algorithm for tail assignment
+- Integration with external systems for real-time data updates
+- Support for additional constraints and preferences in scheduling
 ---

 ### Submission Checklist
 - [x] Completed all sections of this README
-- [ ] Added project demo video
+- [x] Added project demo video
 - [ ] Provided live project link
 - [x] Ensured all team members are listed
 - [x] Included setup instructions